thomasnield/tom-sync/README.md

 You will need Java 8 to use this library as it requires the functional interfaces and Optionals.

-So far there are only two core features...
-Lazy Initialization wrappers and the BufferedLatch.
+So far there are only two core features: Lazy Initialization wrappers and the BufferedLatch.

 **BufferedLatch**